Q1: What is the admission requirement?

 Q6.
 In what condition I will be invited to the Admission interview?

 JUPAS: we only select students who put us in Band A (top 3 choices out of 20) to join the interview, which will be arranged after the release of HKDSE result (the interview for 2021/22 intake was held on July 30, 2021).

-JUPAS Sub-system for School Nominations Direct Admission Scheme (SNDAS), School Principals’ Nominations (SPN), Other Experiences and Achievements in Competition Activities, and Applicants with a Disability: the interview will be arranged prior to the release of HKDSE results and the selection is based on individual merit and recommendation.
+JUPAS Sub-system for School Nominations Direct Admission Scheme (SNDAS), School Principals’ Nominations (SPN), Other Experiences and Achievements in competition and activities, and Applicants with Disabilities: the interview will be arranged prior to the release of HKDSE results and the selection is based on individual merit and recommendation.

 Non-JUPAS: we only select students who put us as their first programme choice to join the interview.
 The first round of interview will be in December 2021.
 We shall also arrange interview in around February 2022.
 It could be in-person interview or via tele-conferencing.

 Q7.
 Will a group or individual interview be arranged?
 What is the format of the interview?
 What kind of questions will be asked during the Admission Interview?

 Individual interview will still be our interview format in the coming year.
 We would invite students to give us a brief introduction of him/herself, and may ask them questions to evaluate their understanding on the latest advancement in biomedical sciences, bioethics, and other competencies such as higher order thinking skills and problem-solving ability.

 Q8: What is the weighting of interview score?
 Will I still be admitted to your programme if I failed to attend the interview?